Bathabile Dlamini: Travelgate

 In 2005, Dlamini was one of the politicians implicated by the Scorpions in South Africa's Travelgate scandal, which concerned the abuse of parliamentary travel vouchers.
 The National Prosecuting Authority alleged that Dlamini had used parliamentary travel vouchers – designated for air travel expenses only – to cover the costs of hotel accommodation, car rentals, and other benefits.
-She resigned from Parliament in June 2005 after arranging a plea bargain with prosecutors.
 The following year, in October 2006, she pled guilty to fraud in relation to an amount of R254,000 and was sentenced to a R120,000 fine or ten years' imprisonment with five years suspended.
 She paid the fine.

 Party positions

-Despite her resignation from the National Assembly, Dlamini retained her position as ANCWL Secretary General, having been elected to a second five-year term in 2003.
+After her conviction, Dlamini retained her position as ANCWL Secretary General, having been elected to a second five-year term in 2003.
 She also became involved in the foundation of the Progressive Women's Movement of South Africa, launched in 2006.
 Within the ANC, Dlamini – unlike the rest of the ANCWL leadership, then headed by Nosiviwe Mapisa-Nqakula – was a strong supporter of ANC Deputy President Jacob Zuma, who ultimately succeeded in ousting Thabo Mbeki from the ANC presidency at the party's 52nd National Conference in December 2007.
 At the same conference, Dlamini was elected to a five-year term on the National Executive Committee of the mainstream ANC, and she simultaneously served on the party's National Working Committee.

 At the conclusion of her term as ANCWL Secretary General, Dlamini stood to succeed Mapisa-Nqakula as ANCWL President, but in July 2008 she was defeated in a vote by Angie Motshekga.
 However, Dlamini was elected to an ordinary seat on the ANCWL National Executive Committee.
 In 2008, she also worked as a full-time employee of the ANC as a sectoral work co-ordinator in the office of newly elected ANC President Zuma.